-A reparameterized form of the Beverton-Holt stock recruitment relationship based on Francis (1992) was used.
-Values for the stock recruitment function parameters α and β are calculated from the values of R_0 (the number of 0-year-olds in the absence of exploitation and recruitment variability) and the "steepness" (h) of the stock-recruit relationship.
-The "steepness" parameter is the fraction of R_0 to be expected (in the absence of recruitment variability) when the mature biomass is reduced to 20% of its pristine level (Francis 1992).
+We used a re-parameterized form of the Beverton-Holt stock recruitment relationship based on Francis (1992).
+Values for the stock recruitment function parameters $\alpha$ and $\beta$ are calculated from the values of $R{\theta}$ (the number of 0-year-olds in the absence of exploitation and recruitment variability) and the "steepness" (h) of the stock-recruit relationship.
+The "steepness" parameter is the fraction of $R{\theta}$ to be expected (in the absence of recruitment variability) when the mature biomass is reduced to 20% of its pristine level (Francis 1992).
 As an example, a value of h = 0.8 implies that at 20% of the unfished spawning stock size will result in an expected value of 80% of the unfished recruitment level.
 The steepness parameter (h) was estimated with a prior of 0.7 and CV of 0.2, and sigma r was set at 0.6 for all model runs.